csijcs/snakepipes/README.rst

 ChIP-seq

 The ChIP-seq pipline is designed to take the ouput directly from the DNA-mapping pipeline.
-The only additional file you will need is a sample_config.yaml file, telling the progrom your sample names, the control for each sample, and whether they to look for broad peaks (i.e. histone marks) or narrow peaks (i.e. transcription factors).
+The only additional file you will need is a sample_config.yaml file, telling the program your sample names, the control for each sample, and whether to look for broad peaks (i.e. histone marks) or narrow peaks (i.e. transcription factors).
 See the example sample_config.yaml file above.

 If you have run the DNA-mapping pipeline first, then simply run: